ngodzik/ann/README.md

 TODO:
 - Add the backpropagation algorithm
-- Add functional testing for the perceptron using cosinus or sinus function to approximate for exemple.
+- Add functional testing for the perceptron using cosinus or sinus function to approximate for example.